charlotte-crisis/charlotte/README.md

 Gamemaker project is under the directory `Charlotte-Crisis`

-## Known Issues
-The current release of the game on HTML5 and the executable are updated as of 12 April 2024, 1200hrs, corresponding to the final deadline of our thesis submission.
-However, some known issues have been found, which we will list down here and address after the grading period.

-Note that the bugs have been fixed in the source code.
-If you wish to play the game without these issues, you may run the game in GameMaker.

-1. Week 2 CCA: Talking to Anthony or Nadia at the end will cause the game to crash.

 # Controls
 Arrow keys left and right to move.
 Space to advance dialogue